-The Activity diagram is one of the Unified Modeling Language (UML) Behavioral diagrams that can be used to model a process or algorithm as a sequence of steps.
+Activity Diagram The Activity diagram is one of the Unified Modeling Language (UML) Behavioral diagrams that can be used to model a process or algorithm as a sequence of steps.
 It is a more sophisticated version of its close cousin the Flowchart diagram.
-Activity diagrams can be used to model Business Processes as a UML alternative to the BPMN Business Process diagram and have the same ability to create a hierarchy of Activities in the Browser window.
+Activity diagrams can be used to model Business Processes as a UML alternative to the BPMN Business Process diagram; they have the same ability to create a hierarchy of Activities in the Browser window.
 Activity Diagram showing the use of Partitions

-The elements can be given a name and detailed descriptions can be added to the

-notes.
-By connecting the Activities,

-Decisions and Forks with connectors

-(Control Flows) a sequence of elements

-can describe the business process.
-A

-process hierarchy can be constructed by

-nesting Activities in the Browser

-window and using the child diagram

-functionality to enable drill down from

-the value chain level to the lowest level

-processes.

-Where to find the Activity Diagram

-UML Behavioral > Activity

-Diagram icon > UML Behavioral >

-Activity

-Browser window context Menu | Add Diagram... > UML Behavioral > Activity
+This diagram shows the use of Partitions (swim lanes) to organize the elements and these can be orientated horizontally or vertically They act as a container for the elements in the Browser window.
+The diagram also shows the use of Output and Input pins connected by an Object flow.
+The elements can be given a name and detailed descriptions can be added to the Notes.
+By connecting the Activities, Decisions and Forks with connectors (Control Flows) a sequence of elements can describe the business process.
+A process hierarchy can be constructed by nesting Activities in the Browser window and using the child diagram functionality to enable drill down from the value chain level to the lowest level processes.
+Getting to know the Activity Diagram Where to find the Activity Diagram Ribbon: Design > Diagram > Add > UML > Behavioral > UML Behavioral > Activity Browser window Toolbar : New Diagram icon > UML > Behavioral > UML Behavioral > Activity Browser window context Menu | Add Diagram... > UML Behavioral > Activity

-Usage of the Activity Diagram

-The Activity diagram can be used to model any business or technical activity or notion that has a series of steps.
+Usage of the Activity Diagram The Activity diagram can be used to model any business or technical activity or notion that has a series of steps.
 This includes business and technical processes and also computer algorithms.
 The steps are connected by Control Flow relationships that show the sequencing of the steps.
 Decisions and Merges can be used to model choice and to further control the flow through the Activity.
 Forks and Joins can be added to split and reunite the flow of control and objects added to show how data is supplied and consumed.

-Options for the Activity Diagram

-Activity diagrams can be drawn at different levels of formality, from a Basic Flow Chart style of diagram used to represent a simple Business Process to a sophisticated Action-based diagram that can be used to model a complex system.
+Options for the Activity Diagram Activity diagrams can be drawn at different levels of formality, from a Basic Flow Chart style of diagram used to represent a simple Business Process to a sophisticated Action-based diagram that can be used to model a complex system.
 There is a toolbox that contains a range of elements, relationships and Patterns for creating the models.
 The Activity diagram (like any diagram) can be viewed as an Element List, which makes working with element properties easier.
 Diagram Filters can also be used when presenting the diagrams, to draw attention to parts of the diagrams, and the diagrams can be presented in hand drawn or whiteboard style by changing the properties of the diagram.

-Learn more about the Activity Diagram
+Learn more about the Activity Diagram Activity Diagram

-Activity Diagram